Suburban Gothic: Television

-The works of David Lynch are seen as defining examples of the genre, notably the television series Twin Peaks, alongside the 1992 feature Fire Walk with Me.
-TV series such as Buffy the Vampire Slayer, Supernatural, and Desperate Housewives have also been seen as dealing with concerns about hidden Gothic worlds behind the suburban façade.
+Peyton Place (TV series) was one of the earliest examples of the genre and inspired both Secrets of Midland Heights and King’s Crossing.
+The works of David Lynch are also seen as defining examples of the genre, notably the television series Twin Peaks, alongside the 1992 feature Fire Walk with Me.
+The direct to TV film Are You in the House Alone also belongs to this genre, diving into sexual dangers of the suburbs.
+TV series such as Buffy the Vampire Slayer, Supernatural, The Addams Family, The Munsters, Desperate Housewives, Weeds, Riverdale, WandaVision, and Agatha All Along have also been seen as dealing with concerns about hidden Gothic worlds behind the suburban façade.
+The cult program Dark Shadows also gives an interesting spin on the genre.
 Another televised example is the Emmy-winning American Horror Story.